 '''

 // Creator for an empty drawing

 public static Drawing empty () {

-return new Drawing(true, null, null);
+return new Drawing (null,null,true);

 }

-// Creator for a drawing with a single line
+// Creator for a drawing made up of one line only

-public static Drawing oneLine (Line l) {
+public static Drawing oneLine (Line 1) {

-return new Drawing(false, l, Drawing.empty());
+return new Drawing (l,empty(),false);

 }

 // Creator for a merged drawing

-public static Drawing merge(Drawing d1, Drawing d2) {
+public static Drawing merge (Drawing d1, Drawing d2) {

-if (d1.isEmpty())
+if (d1.isEmpty()) {

 return d2;

-else
+} else {

-return new Drawing(false,d1.firstLine(),Drawing.merge(d1.restDrawing(),d2));
+return new Drawing (d1.firstLine(), merge(d1.restLines(),d2));

 }

 '''

 This should all be fairly clear, except perhaps the static annotation on the creators.
 This is because we have painted ourselves in a corner, in a sense.
 Consider this.
 We would like to write a creator such as empty as a public method that calls the constructor.
 But how will we able to call the empty method?
 Recall that in general, to invoke a method, we need an instance of the class.
 And we just made sure that the constructor of the class was private, that is, not invokable from outside that class.
 So there is no way to have an object that would let us invoke any of the creators in the first place.
-Bummer.

 The key is to somehow make sure that the creator methods are available even when no instance of the class exist.
 That's what the static annotation does.
 It says that the method does not require an instance of the class to be invoked.
 There is no implicit object passed to the method.
 It acts, essentially, just like a normal function in other language.
-(Why calling it static?
+(Why static?
 Recall the discussion at the beginning of this lecture, and try to figure it out.)